prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-to-solve-a-problem.markdown

 In this post, I share a way of thinking regarding how one can approach and solve almost any problem.

-Disclaimer: Purpose of this post is just to share a way of thinking.
+Disclaimer: The purpose of this post is just to share a way of thinking.
 Nor I am a big master in solving problems neither I am conveying whatever I am saying below is the only truth.
-It's just one of many way of thinking.
+It's just one of many ways of thinking.
-I personally found below things useful whenever I face a problem.
+I personally found the below things useful whenever I face a problem.

-First of all, "problem" here does not represent any negative sense. <mark>By problem I mean a puzzle or a task or a real world situation which we need to or we want to solve.</mark>
+First of all, "problem" here does not represent any negative sense. <mark>By problem I mean a puzzle or a task or a real-world situation that we need to or we want to solve.</mark>
-Problem can be anything like,
+A problem can be anything like,
 - Learning a new skill
 - Win a competition
 - Make better, stronger & long-lasting relationships
 - To win people's hearts
 - To negotiate your requirements

-A problem here mean anything that requires our brain to make significant effort & try to complete / solve it successfully.
+A problem here means anything that requires our brain to make a significant effort & try to complete/solve it successfully.

 Let's start!